zimfw/sorin/README.md

     * Python [venv] indicator.
     * `✘` when there was an error.
     * `V` when in a vim terminal.
-    * Git information:
+    * Git information when you are in a git repo:
-      * Current branch name, position, or commit short hash.
+      * Current branch name.
+When in ['detached HEAD' state], the position or commit short hash.
-      * `⬆` and `⬇` when ahead and behind of remote.
+      * `⬆` and/or `⬇` when there are commits ahead and/or behind of remote, respectively.
       * `✭` when there are stashed states.
       * `✚` when there are indexed files.
       * `✱` when there are unindexed files.